guaranijs/guarani/packages/oauth2-server/README.md

 The next level of integration comes in the form of Providers.

-A Provider is an implementation of the [AuthorizationServer](lib/authorization-server/authorization-server.ts) abstract class for the various web frameworks of NodeJS.
-It has helper methods for creating [HttpRequests](lib/http/http.request.ts) based on the request object of the web framework and for parsing a [HttpResponse](lib/http/http.response.ts) into the response object of the web framework.
-It can also provide custom properties or methods for the specific web framework, such as the ExpressJS Router in the [ExpressProvider](lib/integration/express/express.provider.ts).
+A Provider is an implementation of the [AuthorizationServer](src/lib/authorization-server/authorization-server.ts) abstract class for the various web frameworks of NodeJS.
+It has helper methods for creating [OAuth 2.0 Requests](src/lib/http/request.ts) based on the request object of the web framework and for parsing an [OAuth 2.0 Response](src/lib/http/response.ts) into the response object of the web framework.
+It can also provide custom properties or methods for the specific web framework, such as the ExpressJS Router in the [ExpressProvider](src/lib/integration/express/express.provider.ts).

+Providers need to be decorated with the [AuthorizationServerMetadata](src/lib/metadata/authorization-server-metadata.ts) decorator.

 The currently implemented Providers are: